 Is Zap Surveys A Scam?

-Sure, they use the high paying first survey to draw people in and then pay out a few cents after that, making it an uphill battle for anyone hoping to actually see any real money from this.
+Zap Surveys use the promise of a high paying first survey to draw people in but pay peanuts after that, making it a real uphill battle for anyone hoping to get any real money from this.

-Is this scammy in itself?
+Does this mean Zap Surveys is a scam?
 I don't think so, but it's a little misleading.

-They use the feel-good factor saying every time you fill out a survey they give to charities that help stop world hunger.
-Do they actually help the hungry?
-I found nothing after scouring their Twitter feeds and YouTube video listings but at the end of the day I can’t say for sure whether they do or not.
+They use the feel-good factor saying every time you fill out a survey they give to charities that help stop world hunger but do they actually?
+I found nothing after scouring their Twitter feeds and YouTube video listings.

-In the end, my opinion is that Zap Surveys aren’t a scam, but they’re not a legit way to make money online either.
-All the surveys I clicked on took me to other mediocre survey sites like Dollar Surveys and Survey Squad which pay out no more than $0.50 for an hour’s work.
+At the end of the day, I don't think Zap Surveys are a scam, but neither are they a legit way to make money online.
+The surveys I clicked on took me to other sites like Project Payday, Dollar Surveys and Survey Squad which pay out no more than $0.50 per hour.

-With surveys paying out as little as $0.25 it's going to take you hundreds of surveys and many months to reach the magical $25 amount that enables you to actually access your earnings.
+With surveys paying out as little as $0.25 it's going to take you hundreds of surveys and months of solid work to reach the magical $25 amount to actually access your earnings.

 Survey apps like this always take more of your time and information than you first expect.
 The high levels of disqualifications and extremely low payout rates make it a real slog for very little in return.

-Online survey sites like Zap Surveys promote themselves as a fun and easy way to make some extra cash, but in truth you're working to fill out long and tedious surveys and giving away your personal information for less than $0.50 an hour at best – it's just not worth it!
+Online survey sites like Zap Surveys promote themselves as a fun and easy side hustle to make some extra cash.
+In truth, you're filling out long and tedious surveys and giving away all your personal information for less than $0.50 an hour- it's just not worth it!

-The truth is there are hundreds of ways to make a full-time income online, the problem is most people just don't know where to start.
+There are hundreds of ways to make a full-time income online but most people don't know where to start.